patrickcortez/Exodus/README.md

 - Pack (.enode file): An encrypted, single-file archive of a node created with exodus pack.
 It is secured with AES-256 using your password and can be safely transferred.

 - TUI (exodus-tui): The Terminal User Interface.
 It's the ncurses-based file explorer for browsing nodes, viewing file statuses, and opening the built-in editor.

+- enode File: A Encrypted File that can be sent to other exodus users.

 Developer: Patrick Andrew Cortez